LINDA TOVAR – Cheerleading for Education

 Give me an “L” for Latina, give me an “I” for independent; give me an “N” for nonstop; give me a “D” for drive; Give me an “A” for athletic and you get LINDA!

 Her nonstop drive to help others through her public relations and philanthropic actions along the Rio Grande border has transformed her into a pillar of success.
-Linda currently works as General Director of Public Relations for HEB that includes supervising all of HEB’s activities in the Border Region.
+Linda currently works as H-E-B Senior Manager of Public Affairs that includes supervising all of HEB’s activities in the Border Region.
 “It has been the best education that I could have received and honestly it is the job of my dreams.”

 Her mission is to create good examples for young Latinas through education.